Posts

 Walking into an ample room created by trees - License our images here .
 This group of trees created an interconnected structure that would make easy to build a small house.
 I believe these are banyan trees.
 The species grows accessory trunks from roots that help them to spread.

-Bear notes: On hiking and camping in bear country
+Bear notes: Some knowledge for hiking and camping in bear country

 Image